wearefrank/ladybug/README.md

     - README.md
     - LICENSE
     - package.json
-- In the `dist/ladybug/index.html` change the types of the three scripts on line 15 to `application/javascript` (so module -> application/javascript).
+- In the `dist/ladybug/index.html` change the types of the three scripts on line 15 to `application/javascript` (so `type="module"` -> `type="application/javascript"`).
 The specific scripts are:
   - `runtime.e3a101410a4894ca.js`
   - `polyfills.42dedf2fcdca615b.js`
   - `main.134a36bdfc8f0ad9.js`
+- In the copied `package.json` (`dist/ladybug/package.json`) do the following:
-- Remove the `dependencies` and `devDependencies` from the copied `package.json` (`dist/ladybug/package.json`).
-Make sure you do not remove them from the original `package.json`.
+  - Remove the contents of `dependencies` and `devDependencies`
+  - Update the `prepare` script to be `cd ../.. && husky install`
 - Navigate to `dist/ladybug` in your terminal
-- In that directory, update `package.json`.
-Update the `prepare` script to be: `cd ../.. && husky install`.
+- Run the following commands in order:
-- Run `npm publish`
+  - `npm publish`
-- Run `git tag vX.Y.Z`, with X.Y.Z being the latest version of the package, which you can find in your `package.json` (for example `0.0.12`)
+  - `git tag vX.Y.Z`, with X.Y.Z being the latest version of the package, which you can find in your `package.json` (for example `0.0.12`)
-- Run `git push origin vX.Y.Z`, with X.Y.Z being the version you just specified.
+  - `git push origin vX.Y.Z`, with X.Y.Z being the version you just specified.
-- You have now published the NPM package
+- You have now successfully published the NPM package

 ### Creating and publishing WebJar
 - Navigate to [WebJars](https://webjars.org)